-- 1. The "big" measurement problem: Specifying $|\psi\rangle$ yields, in general, only the probability that the answer to a given experimental question will take on a given value. - Not as much of a departure from classicality as one might think.
+- 1. The "big" (aspect of the) measurement problem: Specifying $|\psi\rangle$ yields, in general, only the probability that the answer to a given experimental question will take on a given value. - Not as much of a departure from classicality as one might think.
 Conditional on the selection of an observable, observed statistics are describable by a classical probability distribution.